Wave Chow

-Wave Chow (周榮佳)(born 1975, Hong Kong) is a Senior District Director of AIA and a regular columnist for Hong Kong Economic Journal and Economic Digest.
+Wave Chow (周榮佳)(born 1975, Hong Kong) is a Premier Senior District Director of AIA and a regular columnist for Hong Kong Economic Journal and Economic Digest.

 Writing

-Wave is a prolific columnist for Hong Kong Economic Journal, Economic Digest, and the ETNet with topics including wealth management, insurance, MPF, team management, sales skills, workplace and communication.
-His main purpose is to raise awareness of wealth management for the general public through this expertise and thus make the society more like a 'Utopia'.
+Wave is a columnist for Hong Kong Economic Journal, Economic Digest, and the ETNet with topics including wealth management, insurance, MPF, team management, sales skills, workplace, and communication.
+His main purpose is to raise awareness of wealth management for the public through this expertise, and thus make the society more like a 'Utopia'.

-He has also published three books in Chinese, which are "The Key To Building A 100% MDRT Team" and "The Soul of Selling" and "Big Deal".
-They quickly became bestsellers in Eslite and The commercial Press after publications.
-The first book has also been translated into English, titled "Riding the Wave," which is currently sold worldwide in Asia, the USA, Canada, Greece, Brazil and India, in hardback and as an eBook.
+He has also published three books in Chinese, which are The Key To Building A 100% MDRT Team, The Soul of Selling and Big Deal.
+They quickly became bestsellers in Eslite and the commercial press after publications.
+The first book has also been translated into English, titled Riding the Wave, which is currently sold worldwide in Asia, the USA, Canada, Greece, Brazil and India, in hardback and as an eBook.